drimpossible/drimpossible.github.io/about/index.md

 ## <a name="biography" id="biography"></a>About Me

 Hi!
 I’m Ameya, and since you're reading this: a-may-yeah (as in __a__ book, __may__ I?, __yeah__ sure!).
 "Ameya" is the sanskrit word "अमेय" approximately translating to "Impossible".
 Just too full of energy as a baby, right?
 My parents went from "You're impossible" to "You're Ameya".
 This github username was created when in high school, as a battle against the impossible dream of being "Dr. Ameya" (pun intended) and motivation for it.
-The username is *not* the snobbish "I'm Dr. Ameya" not "Mr. Ameya", I never imagined I would actually make it from my circumstances.
+The username is *not* the snobbish "I'm Dr. Ameya" not "Mr. Ameya", I never imagined I would actually make it.

 Everyone has a core sthick, here’s mine: I am on a lifelong quest to execute *dope* projects, a.k.a. **Ideas** **which** **pay** **rent** 💖!
 I do not theorize about the *hypothetical*, or getting conspicuously upset at anything  without doing anything substantial to help.